Olivier222/Market-predictor/README.md

 Use this to simulate the stock market for the AI training -> https://github.com/dchrostowski/investopedia_simulator_api

 Website that appears to have a successful implementation -> https://iknowfirst.com/

+gamification of web platform?: could use human/expert input as imitation learning? imitate warren buffet? collection of "experiences" for experience replay which are human-driven such as the historical investing performance of known succesful traders/investors?